 Why the "Set It and Forget It" Mindset Falls Short

-- A tree grows tall enough to block a camera's sightline
+- A tree grows tall enough to block a camera's sightline at your office entrance

 - Firmware on a smart device goes unpatched for two years